-Back in 2014 I would never thought about racing the Ironman Malaysia.
+Back in 2014 I would never think about racing the Ironman Malaysia.
 For several reasons: I was recovering from a hip surgery, we were planning our trip around the world, and I was a bit tired of the training routine.
 One day before we left Brazil I got an email informing me that I got a slot in the 2015 Paris Marathon.
 So I need to get back to my training and “test” if the surgery was a success.